uwegeercken/datagenerator2/README.md

 - select random values from word lists
 - generate random strings, numbers or dates (to be implemented)
 - generate random data according to a given regular expression (to be implemented)
-- export rows of generated data in CSV
+- export rows of generated data in CSV or Json
 - export rows of generated data in Json or Parquet format (to be implemented)

 ## Types of generators